maxgio92/notes/content/notes/program-execution-environment.md

 On the return path from the function, `RET` instruction `POP`s the return address from the stack and puts it in the program counter register.
 So, the next instruction is available from that return address.

-Since the program counter register holds the address of the next instruction to be executed, loading the return address into PC effectively points the program execution to the instruction that follows the function call.
+Since the program counter register holds the address of the next instruction to be executed, loading the return address into the PC effectively points the program execution to the instruction that follows the function call.
 This ensures the program resumes execution from the correct location after the function is completed.

 ![stack-frames](https://raw.githubusercontent.com/maxgio92/notes/14bdde325f646b53ee0b6501f0ba9d3ecbaded4f/content/notes/memory-stack-frames.png)